appbead/webkit-wiki/Running-clang-tidy.md

 ### modernize-loop-convert

-* Apply change only if there is clear improvement: less lines, index was used 2 times or more, etc.
+* Use `auto*` for pointers
 * Detect if begin/end iterators are saved before cycle begins, get rid of them
 * Drop braces if cycle reduces to single statement
+* (Hard) Apply change only if there is clear improvement: less lines, index was used 2 times or more, etc.